KarakoA/homework-draft/README.md

 Create a function `isBust` that takes the `hand value` and returns `true` if is greater than 21 or `false` otherwise.

 #### D)
 Partially apply `determineHandValue` by taking a strategy in order to form two function - `optimisticF`, by applying `max` as the strategy and `pessimisticF` by applying `min` as the strategy.
+Those functions now each take the `values` of a card and produce a single value (either the higher or lower in case of aces).

 ### E)
 Create a function `determineBestHandValue` which takes a hand and computes its value using `optimisticF` and if this results in a bust returns `pessimisticF` instead.